oikeusministerio/docsbox/README.md

         status: [queued, started]
     }

-There is a possibilty that convert request can give status as 'started' if worker is available imediatly.
+There is a possibilty that convert request can give status as 'started' if worker is available immediately.

 ### Error Responses
     400 - message: No file has sent nor valid file_id given.